 One Thousand and One Stories

-I am also a consultant to the Swedish Institute.
+I am also an consultant to the Swedish Institute.

-Previously I have worked as a Turkey and MENA correspondent for the Swedish daily Svenska Dagbladet (2001-2012).
+For twelve years I worked as a Turkey and MENA correspondent for the Swedish daily Svenska Dagbladet (2001-2012).
 I was awarded the Swedish Publisher's Great Award in 2008 (Publicistklubbens stora pris).

 In 2014 my book Gulfen – en framtida krutdurk, featuring the six GCC monarchies, with a special focus on Saudi Arabia, was published (in Swedish, see picture).
 The first edition is sold out.
 An updated edition was released in 2015.